bcgov/nr-broker/docs/operations_kubernetes_sync.md

 This edge must be added in the NR Broker UI (or via the API) before the sync will succeed.
 The `deploys` edge is a restricted edge and is not followed in graph lookups by default.

-When authorized, the Vault path is built automatically as `tools/<project>/<service>` on the `apps` mount, matching the path convention used for all NR Broker–managed services.
+When authorized, the Vault path is built automatically as `tools/<project>/<service>` on the `apps` mount — the path convention for tools (CI/CD) secrets in NR Broker.
 An optional `path` suffix can be added to read a sub-key within that secret.

+> **Note:** Service runtime secrets live under a different path and are accessed by the service's AppRole directly, not via this sync mechanism.

 ## Testing locally with minikube